zellat451/pyjump/README.md

 		- `o`: Other.
 This type is never used in the application.
 It is just a placeholder for future use if you need it.
 		- `-`: Blacklisted.
 This means that the folder is blacklisted.
 All files found in this folder will be ignored and not uploaded to any list.
 In fact, the folder will be ignored during the file crawling.
 5. Click the button `scan Files` to start scanning the produced `Whitelist` for their files.
 This may take some time.
+	- After scanning a Whitelist entry, its property `LastChecked` will be set to the current date utc, midnight.
+	- Future scans will only get files that have been modified since the last check, to go faster.
 6. You can similarly use the button `Edit Files` to see what's registered in the files list.
 	- You can also add files manually.
 	- You can also remove files manually, but be careful with that.